tushar-sharma/tushar-sharma.github.io/_posts/2013-11-06-why-i-never-close-emacs.md

 CSS: post.css

 I once complained to my friend of his desktop on his computer.
 His desktop was a tangled mess of icons.
 "It's easier this way.", he chuckled, "I can quickly find all the softwares I need.".
 I showed him my desktop which was spick and span."Doesn't it consumes time in finding the softwares you need?", he asked.
 I told him I have all the softwares I need on my desktop.
 His eyes rolled down my screen until they stumbled upon a solo icon of emacs.
 "You just use one software?", he asked."Mostly, yes", I said.
 "What about *editing*, *browsing*, *music*, etc?", he asked.
 "I do it all in emacs.", I quipped.
-Before he rasied his eyebrows, I explained to him why emacs is informally called as a complete operating system and why I never close emacs.
+Before he raised his eyebrows, I explained to him why emacs is informally called as a complete operating system and why I never close emacs.
 <!-- truncate_here -->

 <div markdown="1">
 <img src="{{ root_url}}/img/emacs.png" class="thumb" />
 <p>
 I once complained to my friend of his desktop on his computer.
 His desktop was a tangled mess of icons.
 "It's easier this way.", he chuckled, "I can quickly find all the softwares I need.".
 I showed him my desktop which was spick and span."Doesn't it consumes time in finding the softwares you need?", he asked.
 I told him I have all the softwares I need on my desktop.
 His eyes rolled down my screen until they stumbled upon a solo icon of emacs.
 "You just use one software?", he asked."Mostly, yes", I said.
 "What about *editing*, *browsing*, *music*, etc?", he asked.
 "I do it all in emacs.", I quipped.
-Before he rasied his eyebrows, I explained to him why emacs is informally called as a complete operating system and why I never close emacs.
+Before he raised his eyebrows, I explained to him why emacs is informally called as a complete operating system and why I never close emacs.
 </p>
 </div>

-**Note:** For those who are unfamilliar with emacs, Key abbreviations used :
+**Note:** For those who are unfamiliar with emacs, Key abbreviations used :

 1. M – x means holding meta key (usually Esc) and x
 2. C – Control